 I hear our heavy back door thud shut.
 Husband is home.
 Thank God.
 I’m upstairs chasing a naked Bubby, trying to convince him that a bath is a good idea.
 I’ve got Sister squirming on the floor, waiting for me to nurse her so she can go to bed.
-Bedtime is pretty traditional around here: running, screaming, squealing, laughing, crying, bribery.
-Big emotions play out as we round up our day and our little family.
+This was before my mind drifted… my husband will never be enough.

-When I hear Husband trot up stairs, I look for him to enter the hallway.
+When I hear Husband trot upstairs, I look for him to enter the hallway.
 I see the subtle sag in his shoulders; he’s had a long day and is stressed.
 My eyes take in his demeanor and I think about how eight years ago our evenings were quiet, filled with uneventful TV and adult conversation.
 His shoulders didn’t sag quite so much.

 The Present slams into my legs as I’m brought back to reality.
 Bubby grabs at my knees and sits on my foot, waiting for me to drag him around like he’s on some kind of circus ride.